 - Plan of study information (for applicants studying abroad or attending a language program during the Fellowship award period).

 Applications should be emailed or delivered to Alexandria Sedar (firstname.lastname@example.org or Garland Hall rm.
-138).
+138) by March 9th, 2018 no later than 4:00pm.

-Students applying for a FLAS Fellowship for the summer term may wish to refer to the list of suggested summer intensive language programs, to ensure that the program they choose meets the US Department of Education requirements.
+Students may wish to refer to the list of suggested summer intensive language programs, to ensure that the program they choose meets the US Department of Education requirements.
+Programs listed are not guaranteed approval by the US Department of Education but are suggested based on their advertised information.

 Students who plan to study abroad during their FLAS Fellowship period will need to apply for their study abroad program through CIE’s Study Abroad Office.